mcostalba/scoutfish/README.md

 ##### result

-Find all games with a given result in PGN notation, like "1-0" or "1/2-1/2"
+Find all games with a given result in PGN notation, like "1-0" or "1/2-1/2".
+Support lists.

     { "sub-fen": "8/pp1p1ppp/2p5/4p3/3PP3/8/PPP2PPP/8", "result": "1-0" }
+    { "result": ["1-0", "0-1"] }

+To find all white winning games with given sub-fen or all the decided games.

 ##### material